thananon/twitch_tools/README.md

 **Use through `docker-compose.yml`**

-Change the configuration to your channel.
+Change the configuration to your channel and the database path.
 ```diff
 version: "3.9"
 services: